digital-land/submit/readme.md

 The application picks up one of the configs in `config` directory, depeding on `NODE_ENV` environment variable (set to 'production' by default).

+You can start the appliction in one fo the following ways (see "scripts" section of [package.json](package.json)) for more examples.

 - Run the application
     ```
     npm run start